 Arc flash mitigation in PV systems is divided by DC (before the inverter) and AC (after the inverter).
 DC-side mitigation for large solar arrays (100 kW +), is especially important at the combiner box where multiple strings of solar panels are combined in parallel to increase the current.
 To reduce the potential for arc flash, large-scale systems can use multiple string inverters that themselves can connect multiple strings in parallel, instead of using one or two large central inverters that require combiner boxes.
 AC-side mitigation includes arc resistant switchgear, which redirects arc flash energy through the top of the enclosure, away from personnel and equipment.

-Choose the correct equipment
+Choose the correct solar testing equipment

-Protecting your workers and PV system from electrical hazards requires adherence to safe work practices and ensuring that your equipment is rated to withstand these potential hazards.
+Protecting your workers and your PV system from electrical hazards requires adherence to safe work practices and ensuring that your equipment is rated to withstand these potential hazards.
 That means multimeters, test leads, and fuses must all be rated for the application you are working on.
 Here are some basic guidelines:

 - High-altitude considerations: CAT III and IV equipment must be used for PV systems at high altitudes because air becomes less insulating and less dense as you go up, which decreases its cooling ability.
 This means the breakdown voltage—the minimum voltage causing an insulator to become electrically conductive—decreases with altitude.
 For instance, for a 1-centimeter gap between conductors, the breakdown voltage would be 30kV at sea level, 1.2 kV at 50,000 feet, and 300 V at 150,000 feet.

 - High-quality test leads: Select test leads that are CAT rated to match or exceed the CAT rating of the digital multimeter.